Pnyame7/Mini-Project/README.md

-The resources uploaded so far contains the code for the homepage of the the website which is not complete yet, It contains only Html and Css.
+The resources uploaded so far contains the code for the homepage of the the website which is not complete yet, It contains only Html and css.